Skip to content

 What to do

-• Run a DoxxScan to map every link between your family’s emails, phone numbers, gaming handles, and real identities, then use the no-subscription cleanup of Warden to remove what you can.
+• Run a DoxxScan to map every link between your family’s emails, phone numbers, gaming handles, and real identities, then use the cleanup of Warden to remove what you can.

 • Enable continuous DoxxScan monitoring so the next breach exposing your household is caught and acted on within hours rather than months.